 You can potentially find a SOCKS5 proxy for free.
 People often suggest looking for a free VPN that offers SOCKS5 functionality.

 However, we strongly advise you against using a free VPN, which extends to any proxies on offer.
 Any criticism that’s rightfully aimed at free VPNs can also be applied to free SOCKS proxies, including:

 Thus, by choosing a free proxy, you are putting your online security at risk.

 SOCKS proxies are an excellent choice for those looking to add another layer of safety to their browsing habits.
-But, overall, VPNs are the clear choice when it comes to keeping your dealings online private as well as providing access to the content you crave.
-And while nothing is stopping you from using both technologies at the same time, the benefits are largely marginal.
+But, overall, VPNs are the clear choice for keeping your dealings online private and providing access to the content you crave.
+And while nothing is stopping you from using both technologies simultaneously, the benefits are largely marginal.
 So why not just go with a VPN?

 Are SOCKS5 proxies free?

 A proxy isn’t free unless you set it up yourself.
 Any that you find online that claim to be free are immediately suspicious as they have to upkeep the proxy somehow — and this may involve selling data on your browsing habits.